nathan-fiscaletti/topdown/README.md

 Topdown is a straightforward Markdown editor that utilizes the OpenAI API for text generation.
 It is intended as a tool for drafting and modifying Markdown documents.

+## Download

+Visit the [downloads page](https://github.com/nathan-fiscaletti/topdown/releases) to get the latest version of Topdown.

 ## Capabilities

 - Organize Markdown content into sections